-EDUC 320A Teaching in the Secondary School (3) EDUC 320C Student Teaching in the Secondary School (10) or EDUC 320I Internship Teaching in the Secondary School (8,9,10) EDUC 320B Internship Teaching in the Secondary School (for first year interns) (1) EDUC 328 PACT 1, Introduction to the Performance Assessment for California Teachers (1) EDUC 329 PACT 2, Preparation for Completion of Final Teaching Event (1)
+EDUC 320A/EDUC 320M Teaching in the Secondary School 3

+EDUC 320C Teaching in the Secondary School 10

+OR

+EDUC 320I Internship Teaching 8

+EDUC 320B Teaching in the Secondary 1

+EDITO 220 5411001

+EDUC 328 PACT 1 1

+EDUC 329 PACT 2 1

+EDUC 320B: for first year interns

-Credential requirements specified in this Catalog are subject to changes required by the CCTC.
+Credential requirements specified in this Catalog are subject to changes required by the CTC.
 Coursework listed is the minimum required.
-In some cases, additional work may be needed to meet CCTC competencies.
+In some cases, additional work may be needed to meet CTC competencies.
 Contact the Department for current requirements.